 published on 19 January 2013

-The term “Aryan” has had a complicated history.
-The Sanskrit word ārya, the source of the English word, was mainly the self designation of the Vedic Indic people although during time it developed some secondary meanings.
-It has a cognate in Iranian arya, where it is also a self designation.
-Both the Indic and Iranian terms descend from a form ārya that was used by the Indo-Iranian tribes to refer to themselves which is also the source of the country-name Iran, from a phrase meaning “Kingdom of the Aryans”.
+The term “Aryan” has had a history filled with controversy.
+The source of the English word Aryan comes from the Sanskrit word ārya, which is the self-designation used by the Vedic Indic people who migrated into the Indian subcontinent about 1500 BCE.
+The Sanskrit term has a cognate in the Iranian word arya, which is also a self-designation.
+Both the Sanskrit and the Iranian terms descend from a form ārya that was used by the Indo-Iranian tribes to refer to themselves, a tem which is also connected to the source of the country-name Iran, from a phrase meaning “Kingdom of the Aryans”.

-It is widely accepted that the meaning of the term is “nobleman”.
-During the 19th century CE, it was proposed that this was not only the Indo-Iranian tribal self-designation but also the self-designation of the Proto-Indo-European themselves (today this theory has been abandoned).
-“Aryan” then came to be used in scolarship to refer to Indo-European.
-Some decades later it was further proposed that the Proto-Indo-European homeland was located in northern Europe, a theory no longer accepted.
-This led to the speculation that the Proto-Indo-Europeans were of a Nordic racial type.
-In this way, “Aryan” developed yet another, purely racial meaning, probably one of the most familiar meanings today.
+The original meaning of the term is unknown and different meanings have been proposed, the most common being “nobleman”.
+During the 19th century CE, it was proposed that this was not only the Indo-Iranian tribal self-designation but also the self-designation used by the ancestors of all Indo-Europeans, which is a theory no longer accepted.
+“Aryan” then came to be used as a synonym of Indo-European.
+Some time later it was further proposed that the ancestor of the Indo-European people had their homeland located in northern Europe, implying that Indo-Europeans were originally of a Nordic racial type.
+Thus, “Aryan” developed yet another, purely racial meaning, probably one of the most familiar meanings today.